Alliekj/Crowdfunding_ETL/README.md

  **Database Schema**:
 The relational database schema includes the following tables:

--categories: Stores unique category IDs and names.
+1. categories: Stores unique category IDs and names.
--subcategories: Stores unique subcategory IDs and names.
+2. subcategories: Stores unique subcategory IDs and names.
--campaigns: Contains detailed campaign information, including foreign keys to categories and subcategories.
+3. campaigns: Contains detailed campaign information, including foreign keys to categories and subcategories.
--contacts: Stores contact information split into first and last names, with unique contact IDs.
+4. contacts: Stores contact information split into first and last names, with unique contact IDs.
--The Entity-Relationship Diagram (ERD) defines the relationships between these tables to ensure data normalization and efficient querying.
+5. The Entity-Relationship Diagram (ERD) defines the relationships between these tables to ensure data normalization and efficient querying.

 ## Installation & Setup